4. Functions

 print(cat)

 Parameters are also local.
-For example, outside function print_twice
+For example, outside function print_twice, there is no such thing as whatever_name.

 def give_me_a_break():